The Story of Kiosk No 1 (1927)

 In 1926 the General Post Office introduced the K2 kiosk, Britain's first red Telephone Box.
 However the K2 was largely limited to London by General Post Office policy due its cost and size.
 Without a cost-effective solution for rural areas the General Post Office turned again to the K1 and set about revising the original K1 design more thoroughly.
-The revisions extended to larger windows, but the essential form of the Mk 236 was unaltered from the two previous marques.
+The revisions extended to larger windows, but the essential form of the revised K1 was unaltered from the original K1.

-The K1 kiosk is Britain's national telephone box, but it was installed more widely in rural locations than in cities.
-Since its first introduction in 1921 the General Post Office introduced seven additional types of kiosk, two of which can be considered direct successors to the K1.
+The K1 kiosk was Britain's first attempt at a national telephone box, but its design was not appreciated by everyone.
+Following its introduction in 1921 the General Post Office introduced seven later types of kiosk (referred to as the K2 through to the K8).
 As these types were introduced they will have been installed as replacements for many older K1s.
-This has radically reduced the number of surviving K1 kiosks nationwide from the some 6,300 K1s introduced across all three marques.
+This has radically reduced the number of surviving K1 kiosks nationwide to around a dozen examples of some 6,300 K1s introduced across the GPO network.